 Master’s in Latin American Studies at Georgetown University

-Students interested in pursuing graduate studies in LAS have the option of completing an M.A. in Latin American studies at Georgetown University in only one extra year and a summer.
+Students interested in pursuing graduate studies in LAS have the option of completing an master of arts in Latin American studies at Georgetown University in only one extra year and a summer.
 Those interested must consult with an LAS adviser during their sophomore year or early in their junior year.

 Students primarily interested in Latin American literature may wish to consult the major programs available in the Department of Spanish and Portuguese.